 We perform an initial assessment to measure the delegate’s compliance with the established standards for delegation of credentialing.
 Every year after that, we assess the delegate to monitor its compliance with established standards.
 This includes NCQA standards and state and federal requirements.
 If needed, we may conduct a focused assessment review based on specific delegate activity.

 If delegates are not compliant, we may require an improvement action plan.
-If compliance is not reached within a determined timeframe, we continue oversight.
-We may revoke delegated functions if delegates remain non- compliant with our credentialing standards.
+If compliance is not reached within a determined time frame, we continue oversight.
+We may revoke delegated functions if delegates remain non-compliant with our credentialing standards.

 In addition to complying with state and contractual requirements, we require all delegates to adhere to the following standards for notification procedures.
 The delegate provides prior written notice to us of the addition of any new care providers or other licensed independent health care professionals.
-For all new and current care providers with changes to credentialing information, please include these in your notice:
+For all new and current care providers with changes to credentialing information, include these in your notice:

-Delegate Reporting of Terminations
+Delegate reporting of terminations

-The delegate must notify us, in writing, of any terminations of care provider or other licensed independent health care professionals.
+The delegate must notify us, in writing, of any terminations of care providers or other licensed independent health care professionals.
 Send notice 90 calendar days before the termination effective date.
 It is imperative we receive such notices on a timely basis to comply with our regulatory obligations related to the terminations of care providers and other licensed independent health care professionals.

 Effective dates of termination must be the last day of the month to properly support group capitation.
-We do not accept mid-month terminations.
+We do not accept mid- month terminations.

 Termination notice requires:

-If the delegate fails to indicate the reassignment preference, we assign the member to another PCP within the same medical group/IPA, based on the medical group/ IPA’s direction for reassignment.
+If the delegate fails to indicate the reassignment preference, we assign the member to another PCP within the same medical group/IPA, based on the medical group/IPA’s direction for reassignment.
 We make exceptions to this policy on a case-by-case basis.
 Members may change their care provider as described in their benefit plan.